top of page

 Do you accept private insurance referrals?

-I am recognised as a Psychotherapist by AXA PPP, Aviva, and WPA.
+I am recognised as a Psychotherapist by AXA PPP, Aviva, Bupa, and WPA.
 If you are insured by one of these providers let me know and we can discuss a referral plan.

 How soon can I schedule a session?